Ordering repeat prescriptions

 Email requests:

-Following feedback from patients we are reinstating the option to send us an email – portcullis.surgery@nhs.net for repeat prescriptions ONLY (please be aware we are unable to give medical advice using this email, this is only for medication requests)
+Following feedback from patients we are reinstating the option to send us an email – portcullis.surgery@nhs.net for repeat prescriptions ONLY (please be aware we are unable to give medical advice using this email, this is only for medication requests).
+The prescription request will be dealt with within 1 working day.
+Any messages sent after 2pm each afternoon may not be answered until the next working day.
+Messages sent on a Friday after 2pm may not be answered until the following Monday.

 Paper requests: